 Social Darwinist: In "Werewolves of the Heartland" he states that he is fine with the werewolves attacking, hunting, and eating humans as long as they do so openly.
 His problem is the cowardly, half-assed way they go about it.
-Pinocchio's prediction of how the war would unfold should the Emperor attack Earth with magical plagues, i.e.: biological weapons, also involves Bigby leading mundy soldiers in conquering and subjugating the far less advanced Homelands for themselves.
+Pinocchio's prediction of how the war would unfold should the Emperor attack Earth with magical plagues, i.e.: biological weapons, also involves Bigby leading mundy soldiers in ruthlessly conquering and subjugating the far less advanced Homelands for themselves.

 Stalker with a Crush: Played with: Snow White is his soulmate, meaning he can't elude her scent, no matter what: he always knows where she is and how she's feeling at any given moment.
 However he doesn't act as a stalker, respects her boundaries and is not particularly happy about the whole thing until she eventually reciprocates.
 He actually restrains himself for several centuries before acting on the feelings at all, besides leaving his old ways behind to be in her proximity.

 Voluntary Shapeshifting: Can change between human and wolf form at will.
-It's stated that he was born with the ability change into any shape imaginable, but refused to be anything but a wolf out of spite for his father until the ability withered and he was stuck.
+It's stated that he was born with the ability to change into any shape imaginable but refused to be anything but a wolf out of spite for his father until the ability withered and he was stuck.
 After leaving the Homelands, he becomes a werewolf - so as to be able to assume a human appearance - in order to be with Snow White.
 It also gave him an "in-between" form, the traditional Hollywood-style humanoid wolf-man.

 Willfully Weak: He drinks and smokes a lot to dull his senses and keep from going completely insane while living in the city, otherwise he'd be able to smell and hear everything from miles around, and potentially revert to his bloodthirsty nature.